 A ketogenic diet is a diet that provides fat and protein, but few or no carbohydrates.
 The body prefers glucose and glycogen, both derived from carbohydrates, as its primary source of fuel and it generally operates in a sugar-burning state known as glycolysis.
 Depriving the body of carbohydrates, however, forces it to use stored fat for energy.
 This special fat-burning mode, known as ketosis, quickly burns through fat reserves.
 It takes about 24-36 hours to completely burn through the glycogen stored in the muscles and liver.
 The catch?
 The body tells the brain to refuel on carbohydrates when blood sugar dips.
 In other words, your appetite kicks in and you feel hungry.
 This physiological response makes it a challenge for many people to adhere to a ketogenic diet long enough to enter ketosis.

 What Is Fasting?

-Fasting means avoiding food for longer stretches of time than usual, generally 12 or more hours.
+Fasting means avoiding food for longer periods than usual, generally 12 or more hours.
 You may do this inadvertently if you ever skip breakfast or can’t fit lunch into your schedule.
 Fasting may support a healthy metabolism, encourage stable blood sugar, promote normal blood sugar, and offer other benefits for overall wellness.
 There are many ways to fast.
 True, or absolute, fasting means completely abstaining from eating and drinking for a set period.
 Water or juice fasting allows for the consumption of certain fluids during the fast.
-Some people have the misconception that fasting is total starvation, but fasting is not starving—it’s simply committing to eating in accordance with a more regimented schedule.
+Some people have the misconception that fasting is total starvation, but fasting is not starving — it’s simply committing to eating in accordance with a more regimented schedule.

 Dr. Group’s Ketogenic Fast: The Best of Both